easypropertylistings/Easy-Property-Listings/README.md

 -   New: Full CSS re-write to scss.
 -   Tweak: Default image size increased to 600x400 up from 300x200.
 Use a thumbnail regeneration plugin to resize images to the new size.
+-   Tweak: Default shortcode limit set to 12 instead of 10.

 = 3.5.16 December 16.
 2025 =